Dasan McCullough: Indiana

 McCullough joined the Indiana Hoosiers as an early enrollee in January 2022.
 He was named honorable mention All-Big Ten Conference as a true freshman after recording 49 tackles, 6.5 tackles for loss, four sacks, and three passes broken up.
 McCullough entered the NCAA transfer portal following the end of his freshman season.

 Oklahoma

 McCullough committed to transfer to Oklahoma.

 On December 10, 2024, McCullough announced that he would enter the transfer portal for the second time.

 Nebraska

 On December 22, 2024, McCullough announced that he would transfer to Nebraska.

+Professional career

+After going undrafted in the 2026 NFL Draft, McCullough signed with the Denver Broncos as an undrafted free agent.
+On August 30, 2026, he was waived by the Broncos during final roster cuts.